 Forfeiture of shares issued at Par

-Here the shares were initially issued at Par i.e. at face value.
-While forfeiture, we reverse the entries made at the time of issue.
+Here the shares were initially issued at Par, i.e. at face value.
+During forfeiture, we reverse the entries made at the time of issue.

-The entries will be on the bases of the number of shares forfeited and the amount due with the shareholder.
+The entries will be on the bases of the number of shares forfeited and the amount due to the shareholder.

 Forfeiture of shares issued at Discount